Asia facing sharp falls after Wall St. rout

 Weak readings on manufacturing in Europe added to angst over world growth, as did a surprise slump in U.S. home sales which suggested rising mortgage rates were sapping demand for housing.

 On Wall Street, disappointing forecasts from chipmakers hammered the tech sector.
-They followed disappointing forecasts on Tuesday from industrial giants Caterpillar (CAT.N) and 3M (MMM.N).
+They followed disappointing forecasts on Tuesday from industrial giants Caterpillar and 3M.

-The Nasdaq .IXIC closed down 12.4 percent from its Aug.
+The Nasdaq closed down 12.4 percent from its Aug.
 29 record closing high, falling 4.4 percent for the day in its biggest one-day percentage decline since Aug.
 18, 2011.

 In currency markets, funds flowed to the U.S. dollar and Treasuries and out of the euro and the British pound.

-The yen got the usual safe-haven bid, with the euro skidding to a two-month low at 127.68 yen EURJPY=.
-Even the dollar eased to 112.08 yen JPY=.
+The yen got the usual safe-haven bid, with the euro skidding to a two-month low at 127.68 yen.
+Even the dollar eased to 112.08 yen.